Posted on Leave a comment

 tools and materials for the project: roll of thin brass sheet, cut out backings, cut off scrap sheet, scissors, awl, green scrubby pad, marker, ruler, clips

 Some medieval openwork objects had backings against which the cast pewter stood out.
 These pieces can be identified by the little tabs that stick out from the edges, which were bent in to keep the backing in place.
 In many cases the backing has disappeared; these may have had backings made of parchment or paper – or cloth backed with parchment or paper.
 Some extant pieces have metal backings.
-Most of those are pewter sheet, but there are a handful of later examples with copper alloy sheet.
+Many of those are probably pewter sheet, but there are a handful of later examples with copper alloy sheet.
 We use paper and brass (or occasionally copper) sheet for some of our excellent items.
 The process is simple and creates really beautiful results.

 We buy our metal sheet in rolls as half-hard brass shim stock.
 Of course, we do not need the accuracy of shim stock, but it is a convenient way to purchase and store what we need.
 Most of our backings are .008 inch (.2mm) thick.
 As the roll of metal sits in our shop it gradually gets dull.
 We clean the oxide off and brighten up the sheet before we make the backings.
 Because the areas that are exposed are small – and surrounded by bright pewter – we finish with an unobtrusive circular pattern of fine scratches from the abrasive pad, rather than trying for a polish.